JuliaAI/MLJIteration.jl/README.md

 ### Example 1 - Non-uniform iteration steps

-Below we define  a control, `IterateFromList(list)`, to  train, on the each application of the control, until the iteration count reaches the next value on  a user-specified list, triggering a stop  when the list is    exhausted.
-So,    for    example,    we     might    specify `IterateFromList(2:2:100)`, which  would amount to specifying  the two existing controls `Step(2)` and `NumberLimit(100)`.
+Below we define a control, `IterateFromList(list)`, to train, on each application of the control, until the iteration count reaches the next value in a user-specified list, triggering a stop when the list is exhausted.
+For example, to train on iteration counts on a log scale, one might use `IterateFromList([round(Int, 10^x) for x in range(1, 2, length=10)]`.

 In the code, `wrapper` is an object that wraps the training machine (see above).